shubhmjain30/notes/reactjs/reactjs-foundations.md

 **Problem:** How do we update state based on the previous state value safely?

-**Theory:** State updates might be batched or asynchronous.
-Use functional updates when the new state depends on the previous state.
+**Theory:** State updates in React may be asynchronous and batched for performance.
+This means that when you call `setCount(count + 1)`, the `count` variable is not updated immediately.
+React may group multiple state updates into a single re-render.

+Because of this, you should **never rely on the current state value to calculate the next state**.
+Instead, use a **functional update**, where you pass a function to the state setter.
+This function receives the latest, most up-to-date state (the "previous state") as its argument and returns the new state.

+**Key Takeaway:** If your new state depends on the old state, always use a functional update: `setState(prevState => newState)`.

 ```jsx
 function TodoApp() {